Java interview questions.

 § The entries are maintained in ascending order.

-v Collection classes:
+Collection classes:

 Abstract Collection

-Abstract List Abstract Set Abstract Map
+Abstract Set

 Abstract Array List Hash Set Tree Set Hash Map Tree Map